anubhav960/sales_dashboard/README.md

 # sales_dashboard
-A dashboard webpage using React, tailwind css
+A dashboard webpage using React and tailwind css